 - Impressive payload ratings

 - Oil service issues on Euro 6

 - Bouncy ride when unloaded

-This Parkers Vans review deals with the whole Transit Custom range, including the 2018 mid-life facelift, which introduced a sharp new look, enhanced high-tech safety equipment and a much more practical yet still stylish interior cab design.
+This Parkers Vans and Pickups review deals with the whole Transit Custom range, including the 2018 mid-life facelift, which introduced a sharp new look, enhanced high-tech safety equipment and a much more practical yet still stylish interior cab design.

 What is the Ford Transit Custom?